-Early repairs and developing the grounds
+Early repairs and developing Courthouse grounds

 In 1870 repairs to the North Gundagai Courthouse and improvements to its approach had stalled.
 Reporting on the matter it seemed that the first choice of contractor was the cause of the delay in repairing “our local temple of justice”.
 In addition the contractor allegedly had failed to keep costs ‘to an economical scale.’